djetelina/pyArtifact/docs/source/overview.rst

 ~~~~~~~~~~~~~

 pyArtifact offers two approaches to deck encoding and decoding.
 If you want to use the card objects showcased above,
-you can use the :py:class:`pyartifact.Deck` object:
+you can use the :py:class:`~pyartifact.deck.Deck` object:

 .. code-block:: python